qvhaelen/scientific-scatter-plot-generator/README.md

 # scientific-scatter-plot-generator
 Python code (includes GUI) to automatically generate sets of scatter plots with different properties

-The user should create a new virtual  environment with the following requirements:
+The user should create a new virtual  environment "env_name" with the following requirements:
 PyQt6=6.9.1
 matplotlib=3.7.0
 scipy=1.11.0